![]() |

 By Prodigal Guitars

 That’s normal.
-New acoustics often start out a little stiff — the wood hasn’t fully relaxed, the top hasn’t learned to dance yet, and the body hasn’t woken up.
+New acoustics often start stiff — the wood hasn’t fully relaxed, the top hasn’t learned to dance yet, and the body hasn’t woken up.
 Over months (or years) of playing, the tone opens up:

 - bass gets warmer